 WHY GO: Historic Boston will be forever linked to America’s revolutionary stirrings.
 Tea Party, anyone?
 The Old State House celebrated its 300th anniversary in 2013.
 The Paul Revere House, built in 1680, is even older than that.

 Even if you snoozed through history class in High School, there are plenty of engaging ways to learn about our nation’s birth here, from Tea Party reenactments to Ghost Tours.

 Things To Do In Historic Boston

-First-timers to Boston should meander the 2.5-mile Freedom Trail – a self-guided walking tour that ushers visitors by (and into) 16 highlights of the American Revolution.
+Even if you only have 24 hours in Boston, you won’t want to miss the 2.5-mile Freedom Trail – a self-guided walking tour that ushers visitors by (and into) 16 highlights of the American Revolution.
 For an additional fee, hire your own personal (or group) costumed tour guide to take you along on an entertaining trip through history.
 Start at the Visitor’s Center and sign up, or purchase a walking tour booklet.
 You can also book a history tour online.

 Built in 1713, the Old State House is the oldest surviving public building in Boston.
 Initially it housed the Council Chamber of the Royal Governor and offices of the Massachusetts Bay Colony.
 Within these walls, our Founding Fathers debated the future of what were then British Colonies.

 The Boston Massacre took place right outside.
 Later, officials read the barely dry Declaration of Independence from the balcony to a celebratory crowd on the street.
 Listen to storytellers expound upon the history of the building, take a guided tour of the Boston Massacre site, and watch a thrilling multimedia presentation through Revolutionary Boston at the Old State House.

 Get revved up by agitators.
 Dump bales of tea into the harbor.
 And stare agape at put-you-there holograms.
 But will you be tar and feathered?
 That remains to be seen at this ingenious Living History museum that puts you in the middle of the action.
 Learn about the original Tea Party in the very place it happened. $25 adults, $15 kids.

 Restaurants In Historic Boston